stechstudio/laravel-metrics/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/stechstudio/laravel-metrics.svg?style=flat-square)](https://packagist.org/packages/stechstudio/laravel-metrics)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-This package makes it incredibly easy to ship app metrics to backends such as InfluxDB or CloudWatch.
+This package makes it incredibly easy to ship app metrics to backends such as PostHog, InfluxDB or CloudWatch.

 There are two major components: a facade that lets you create metrics on your own, and an event listener to automatically send metrics for Laravel events.